PREVENT / PREPARE / RESPOND / RESTORE

 Inclusion of indigenous peoples in emergency decision-making: a case study of North American native tribal leadership in oil spill response

-Heather A. Parker, Navy Region Northwest
+Heather A. Parker, World Maritime University

 The engagement of indigenous sea rangers in supporting oil spill response in remote Australia